yemu-hub/lounge_html/README.md

 # lounge_html
-This is a  a static lounge website developed using plain HTML.
+This is a  a static lounge website written  using plain HTML and CSS.